getnacelle/nacelle-sanity-content-studio/README.md

 Check out [./schemas/productGrid.js](https://github.com/getnacelle/nacelle-sanity-content-studio/blob/master/schemas/productGrid.js) to see some of the possibilities.

-Be sure to add your Nacelle spaceID and token in **./config/@nacelle/sanity-plugin-pim-linker.json**
+Be sure to add your Nacelle spaceID and token in **./config/@nacelle/sanity-plugin-pim-linker.json**.
+Or you can remove that file and instead set spaceId and token in `.env.development` / .`env.production`.